kesla/design-challenges/project-4/thoughts.md

 * It's really evident how faster I get.
 I like it.
 Very interesting to learn a new tool.
 * Also interesting how it feels working in Sketch after being away from it for some time, very quick to get started again.
 * Reading on desginernews reveals Sketch really is the new standard.
 I understand why.

+* I need to run more guides online, whenever I'm doing something I should think if there's a guide I can google for that can take me forward.
+Prefer things that'll take me forward big steps over small steps.